aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Gets the shape anchor placeholder.
+Gets the type of the shape anchor placeholder.

 See [ShapeAnchorType](../../com.aspose.cells/shapeanchortype).